bioimaginggroup/nucim/README.md

     setRepositories(ind=c(1,2))
     install.packages(c("nucim"))

+Installation will take about 5 to 10 seconds.
+Tested platforms can be found [here](https://cloud.r-project.org/web/checks/check_results_nucim.html).

 The developement version is available on [github](https://github.com/bioimaginggroup).
 The developement version probably depends on the developement version of bioimagetools:

     setRepositories(ind=c(1,2))